BlerifyPlatform/identity-contracts/DidSpecs.md

 }
 ```

-By default the current active controller is a verification method with `authentication` and `assertion` relationships.
+By default the current active controller is added as a verification method with `authentication` and `assertion` relationships.

 #### Read